hw-manager/android/README.md

 ## What is this project for?

-With the application 'HW-Manager' you are able to save your homework for school.
+With HW-Manager you are able to save your homework for school.
+This repository contains its source code.

 ## How do I get set up?

-Import the project into Android Studio and compile it to get an .apk file, which you can install on an Android phone.
+A: Import the project in Android Studio.
+B: Type in a console: "gradle build"

 ## TODO